jpvanoosten/VolumeTiledForwardShading/README.md

 After registering the file handler, the demo can be run with a particular scene by executing the appropriately named configuration file in the ./Game/Conf/  folder.

-# CONFIGURATION
+# Configuration

 The executable accepts only a single command-line argument which is used to specify all of the configuration settings to run the demo with a particular scene file.
 The easiest way to create a new configuration file is to copy an existing one and modify the existing settings.

-Do not delete the ./Game/Conf/DefaultConfiguration.3dgep file as this one is used if no configuration file is specified on the command-line when running the programing (for example, if the executable is launched by double-clicking on the .exe file in Windows Explorer).
+Do not delete the ./Conf/DefaultConfiguration.3dgep file as this one is used if no configuration file is specified on the command-line when running the programing (for example, if the executable is launched by double-clicking on the .exe file in Windows Explorer).

 The configuration files are XML documents that contain the following information: